Clea's story – Upper respiratory infection

 - Wheezing and increasing shortness of breath over the last 3 days

-- Presented with moderate - severe respiratory distress in the emergency department and diagnosed with an upper respiratory infection
+- Presented with moderate - severe respiratory distress to the emergency department and diagnosed with an upper respiratory infection

 Treatment